h2nguyen/mscons-restify/docs/mscons-parsing-process.md

 The parsing process follows these steps:

 1. The raw EDIFACT text is passed to the `EdifactMSCONSParser.parse()` method
+2. The parser initializes segment types from the `SegmentType` enum
-2. The parser checks if the text starts with a UNA segment (Service String Advice)
+3. The parser checks for a UNA segment (Service String Advice) at the beginning or in the middle of the text
-   - If a UNA segment is found, it's extracted and processed to set custom delimiters
+   - If a UNA segment is found, it's processed to set custom delimiters
-   - The UNA segment is removed from the text to avoid processing it again
+   - The UNA segment is flagged to be skipped during segment processing
-3. The parser splits the text into segments using `EdifactSyntaxHelper.split_segments()`
+4. The parser splits the text into segments using `EdifactSyntaxHelper.split_segments()`
-4. For each segment:
+5. For each segment:
+   - The segment count in the context is incremented
+   - Any invalid prefix is removed from the segment data using `EdifactSyntaxHelper.remove_invalid_prefix_from_segment_data()`
    - The segment type is determined from the first element
    - The segment group is determined based on the segment type and current context
    - A handler for the segment type is retrieved from the `SegmentHandlerFactory`
    - The handler uses its converter to transform the segment data into a context object
    - The handler updates the parsing context with the converted segment
-5. The parser returns the completed `EdifactInterchange` object
+6. The parser returns the completed `EdifactInterchange` object

 ## EDIFACT Format Structure